Top-Fire

 There is no way to solve it; bigger wheels are heavier.
 A bicycle with 29-inch wheels can weigh about 2 pounds.
 Due to more wheel materials and more tire rubber, it exceeds that of bicycles with 27.5-inch wheels.

-If you are a casual rider: The weight difference between 27.5-inch wheels and 29-inch wheels may not be your biggest concern.
+If you are a casual rider, the weight difference between 27.5-inch wheels and 29-inch wheels may not be your biggest concern.
 You may be more concerned about traction and angle of attack.

 Setting your wheels to be tubeless is another great way to reduce weight.
 Tubeless wheels not only reduce the overall weight of the bicycle, but they can also accelerate faster due to the reduced rotating mass, and they have an additional benefit of being able to drive under lower tire pressure for better Traction.